Stories of Hope: An Interview with Amy Gamble

 About Amy

 Amy Gamble is a small town girl who has always had big time dreams.
 She followed those dreams all the way to the Olympic Games.
-She is now the Executive Director of NAMI (National Alliance on Mental Illness) of Greater Wheeling, WV.
+She is a former Executive Director of NAMI (National Alliance on Mental Illness) of Greater Wheeling, WV.
 She is a Certified Mental Health First Aid instructor and a mental health speaker.
 Amy has over 18 years experience in the pharmaceutical and biotechnology industry.
 She has worked on Disease State Management Programs and worked as a consultant to the pharmaceutical industry authoring a Depression Training Manual for clients.
 Amy has a M.A. in Organizational Management and a B.A. in Communication.
 Amy’s mission in life is to help those who live mental illness and their family members find help and hope.
 She strives to eliminate stigma by sharing openly her struggles and triumphs of living with bipolar disorder.
 Amy has recently written a book called “Bipolar Disorder, My Biggest Competitor: An Olympian’s Journey with Mental Illness.”
-You can connect with Amy on X (formerly Twitter), Facebook, or on her website.
+You can connect with Amy on X (formerly Twitter) or Facebook.

 Thanks so much to Amy for her inspiring story of hope!